MariaSernaZ/MariaSernaZ/README.md

 #### Who am I?

-I´m a Junior Frontend Developer, who discovered a new passion, a new way of combining my creative and analytical skills: programming.
+I´m a **Junior Frontend Developer**, who discovered a new passion, a new way of combining my creative and analytical skills: programming.

 Passionate about photography 📸, travel :airplane: and sports.